How to Photograph Diamonds

 Another lighting option is natural light; however, if you’re in a place with insufficient sunlight, choose a lightbox and a sparkler light.
 The light coming from all directions using these two will help you achieve that extraordinary sparkle your consumers are expecting to see.

-Overall, marquise cut diamond is the most difficult to photography while a princess cut is the easiest.
+Overall, a marquise cut diamond is the most difficult to photograph while a princess cut is the easiest.
 This is because the former has too many angles while the latter is just a symmetrical square.
-The smaller the marquis cut diamond is, the more difficult it is to photograph.
+The smaller the marquise cut diamond is, the more difficult it is to photograph.
 Further, don’t forget to clean your diamond before photographing.
 This cleaning process will help you save so much time in the post-production stage.

 Diamond Photography Using the GemLightbox